SB-1090

 Enforcement Authority

-The Attorney General shall enforce this act.
-Enforcement is agency-initiated through civil actions filed by the Attorney General.
-No private right of action is created.
+The Attorney General has exclusive enforcement authority.
+Violations are enforced through civil actions filed by the Attorney General.
+No private right of action is created by the statute.
 No cure period or safe harbor is specified.

 Penalties

-Civil penalty not to exceed $10,000 per violation, in addition to any other remedy provided by law.
-Collected through civil action filed by the Attorney General.
-No statutory minimum floor is specified — the $10,000 figure is a cap, not a minimum.
-No provision for attorney fees, injunctive relief, or private damages.
+Civil penalty not to exceed $10,000 per violation, collected in a civil action filed by the Attorney General.
+The penalty is in addition to any other remedy provided by law.
+No statutory minimum is specified — the $10,000 figure is a cap, not a floor.
+Actual harm is not required for the civil penalty.

 Who Is Covered